iiab/calibre-web/README.md

    HEADLESS=false pytest -s --splinter-webdriver chrome
    ```

-   And you can just run headless:
+   And/or you can just run headless:

    ```
    HEADLESS=true pytest -s --splinter-webdriver chrome